CGodl/google-homepage/README.md

 The project is comprised of:

-index.html - HTML code used
+index.html - HTML code used.

-styles - Folder containing the CSS file for the project images - Images used in the home page.
+styles - Folder containing the CSS file for the project.

+images - Folder containing images used in the home page.